-Tax and Assessment information is available online: Village of West Milwaukee Tax Portal
+Tax and Assessment information is available online at the Village of West Milwaukee Tax Portal.

 Clerk/Treasurer’s Department Hours and Tax Information

 4755 West Beloit Road, West Milwaukee, WI 53214

 Office Hours: Monday – Friday from 8:00 am – 4:30 pm

 (414) 645-1530 ext.
 0 (414) 671-8089 (FAX)

 Payments can be made by credit or debit card

 Enter PLC # 8020 or 7894

 PLC: 8020 = TAXES